centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-prime-restapi.md

 ## Prerequisites

-The plugin need an account to connect on Rest API.
+The plugin needs an account to connect to the Rest API.

 ## Installing the monitoring connector